-Referred to as the ‘French Riviera of South Africa’, there is absolutely no denying the fact that Clifton Beach is pure beach bliss.
+Referred to as the ‘French Riviera of South Africa’, there is no denying that Clifton Beach is pure beach bliss.
 Ranked 2nd on NatGeo’s best beach list, Clifton Beach is at the heart of Cape Town’s vibrant beach scene.
-And has undoubtedly established itself as one of the most sought-after beaches in the Mother City.
+Clifton Beach has undoubtedly established itself as one of the most sought-after beaches in the Mother City.

-As Clifton 4th Beach is one of Cape Town’s top blue flag beaches, offering excellent facilities and lifeguards.
-It’s perfect for families looking to have some fun and enjoy an amazing beach day soaking up all the Mother City sunshine.
+As Clifton 4th Beach is one of Cape Town’s top blue flag beaches, offering excellent facilities and lifeguards, it’s perfect for families looking to have fun and enjoy an amazing beach day soaking up all the Mother City sunshine.
 Clifton 3rd and 4th Beach has also become the top hangout spot for stars and celebrities.
 So, don’t be surprised if you see a few of the rich and famous strolling about.
-In addition to being one of Cape Town’s most beautiful beach gems.
 Clifton Beach is also regarded as one of the city’s best sunrise and sunset spots.
 There truly is nothing like watching the sunset from one of Clifton’s giant granite boulders.

 - Where to find it: Victoria Road, Cape Town